-Our focus in 2016-17 and beyond is to continue to build on the success recognised in the Academy's most recent full Ofsted Inspection report.
-To this end, a new Improvement Plan was launched in September 2016, which involves teams of Governors working more closely with Senior Staff to bring about more rapid, targeted improvements.
-The inspectors noted that:
+Our focus in 2017-18 and beyond is to continue to build on the success recognised in the Academy's most recent full Ofsted Inspection report.
+To this end, together with an updated improvement plan, a new comprehensive Strategic Plan is being produced to map-out our journey over the next 3-5 years.
+The production of the plan will involve teams of Governors working closely with Senior Staff to bring about more rapid, targeted improvements.